Snowiiii/Pumpkin/README.md

 Consider joining our [discord](https://discord.gg/wT8XjrjKkf) to stay up-to-date on events, updates, and connect with other members.

 ## Funding
-If you want to fund my and help the project, Check out my [GitHub sponsors](https://github.com/sponsors/Snowiiii)
+If you want to fund me and help the project, Check out my [GitHub sponsors](https://github.com/sponsors/Snowiiii)

 ## Thanks